Drone Laws in Mauritius

 Respect the privacy of other people

-Private individuals are not allowed to fly at night with their multicopters.
+Private individuals are not allowed to fly drones at night.

-A distance of 150 meters must be maintained to populated areas and crowds of people (500 or more).
-Keep 50 meters between the drone and bystanders, vehicles, ships and other obstacles.
-During take-offs and landings, this distance may be shortened to 30 meters.
+You must keep a distance of 150 meters from populated areas, emergency operations, and gatherings of people (500 or more).
+A safety distance of 50 meters applies to individual people, vehicles, ships, and other obstacles.
+During take-off and landing, this distance may be reduced to 30 meters.

-The commercial use of multicopters requires the approval of the aviation authority.
-To obtain the Permission for Aerial Work (PFAW), you must be at least 18 years old, demonstrate theoretical knowledge and practical skills.
-Besides, you must submit an Operations Manual, in which you explain the various flight procedures.
-A template is available on the website of the Department of Civil Aviation (DCA).
+For commercial use of multicopters, approval from the Civil Aviation Authority must be obtained.
+To get the Permission for Aerial Work (PFAW), you must be at least 18 years old, demonstrate theoretical knowledge, and prove your practical skills.
+You must also submit an Operations Manual outlining your various flight procedures.
+A template for this is available on the Department of Civil Aviation (DCA) website.

-We have researched the listed drone regulations for Mauritius to the best of our knowledge.
-We cannot guarantee the correctness of the information.
-If you want to be on the safe side, contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Mauritius!
+The drone rules for Mauritius listed here have been researched to the best of our knowledge.
+We cannot guarantee the accuracy of the information.
+To be sure, contact the relevant aviation authority.
+Alternatively, you can also contact the embassy of Mauritius in your home country for further information on the regulations.
+Please leave us a comment if you learn of any updates and/or have personal experience flying your drone in Mauritius!

 Since January 2015, we travel around the world.
 In our backpack we carry a camera drone which we use to capture the best places from a bird’s perspective.
 First we travelled with a DJI Phantom 2.
 But now we use several drones like the DJI Phantom 4 Pro+ or the DJI Mini 3 Pro.
 On our blog we share the best tips for you about travelling with a drone.
 If you have questions about this article or new information, don’t hesitate to leave us a comment!